MorganR/SudokuSpice/SudokuSpiceDocs/articles/performance.md

 Each library was also compared with a select set of examples, most of which require more advanced techniques.
-These demonstrate that *SudokuSharp* can take the lead in some very simple cases, when the slight overhead needed by *SudokuSpice* dominates, but that this overhead leads to very effective performance enhancements for more complicated examples.
+These demonstrate that *SudokuSharp* can take the lead in some very simple cases, when the slight overhead needed by *SudokuSpice* dominates, but that this overhead leads to effective performance enhancements for more complicated examples.

 |                     Method | puzzle |           Mean |         Error |        StdDev |    Ratio | RatioSD |